slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 ```

 # Deprecating Legacy Events
-The following Events will be kept on the `DocumentManager` object to maintain backwards compatibility but will just republish of the `MainViewManager` events.
+The following Events will be kept on the `DocumentManager` object to maintain backwards compatibility but will just republish `MainViewManager` events.

 ### DocumentManager.workingSetAdd